adstriegel/cse20289-fa23/assignments/assignment03/Assignment3.md

 You should write several scripts that copy in files that are both fully good, fully bad, as well as various mixes of files.
 Put these support scripts into a `test` directory underneath `scanner`.

+**This is just for testing.
+It is up to you what order or combination you want to use.
+The idea is that you are mimicking something putting things into the `toscan` directory.**

 ### Task 4b - Automating the Scanner

 The final step is to bring everything together to realize the functionality described earlier in the assignment.